techSash/Emotion_Prediction/README.md

 This project implements the machine learning model, naive bayes classifier to predict the emotion in a statement.

-2 Jupyter notebooks are provided.
-The 'Sentiment Prediction.ipynb' contains the code for emotion prediction and 'Data Viz.ipynb' contains code for data visualization.
+two Jupyter notebooks are provided.
+'Sentiment Prediction.ipynb' contains the code for emotion prediction and 'Data Viz.ipynb' contains code for data visualization.

 ## DATASET